EmulationRevival/emulationrevival.github.io/guides/emulators/xbsx2.md

 ## XBSX2 Guide
 #### Guide Authors: Stern/Jeen

-XBSX2 is an emulator that allows you to play PlayStation 2 (PS2) games on your Xbox Series X|S, taking advantage of the hardware to provide smooth gameplay with features such as:
+XBSX2 is an emulator that allows you to play PlayStation 2 (PS2) games on your Xbox Series X/S, taking advantage of the hardware to provide smooth gameplay with features such as:

 - Higher resolutions (up to 4K)
 - HD texture packs